 My night out was getting crazier by the minute.
 I should be home, reading books, writing books, but now a drunken man disturbs my thoughts to talk about books?

 “Of course I read books,” I mumble.
 I curse myself.
 At my age, I should know better than to talk to intoxicated men.
-I should have just left him at the bar, and gone home.
-That’s where I belonged, rather than be alone in the city after midnight.
+I should have just left him at the bar and gone home.
+That’s where I belonged, rather than being alone in the city after midnight.

 The man jutted his face closer to mine.
 His breath smelled of beer and whiskey.
 “Want to know the truth?
 Books are dangerous things,” he said.